NexPlayer/iOS-SDK/player-statistics.md

 This class retrieves the specified buffer information.

-?> **Note** Do not create instance of this class directly.
+?> **Note** Do not create an instance of this class directly.
 Instead, use the NXStatisticsAPI::bufferInfo property.

 **See Also**